Find out about the programme’s impact and how it works – and how you could use the programme to support your organisation's workforce strategy.

 How Volunteer to Career programme makes a difference to organisations

-(Data from 15 NHS organisations that took part in the programme, updated in August 2023.
-Staff: N=223, Volunteers: N= 95 of 167 volunteers who have completed the VtC pathway, Staff time saved: This calculation was based on staff perceptions of time saved.)
+(Data from 22 NHS organisations that took part in the programme, updated in January 2024.
+Staff: N=324, Volunteers: N=142 of 229 volunteers who have completed the VtC pathway)

 About the programme

-Right from the start, the programme enables volunteers to provide direct support to patients, their families and clinicians, helping to ease the pressure on the services as well as enhance patients’ experience throughout their journey.
+Right from the start, the programme allows volunteers to support patients, their families and clinicians.
+This eases pressure on the service, as well as improving patients’ experience.

 "The introduction of the Volunteer to Career programme provides an excellent vehicle for harnessing talent and enthusiasm to make a difference to our service users and their carers and families."

 Bob Champion, Chief People Officer, Bradford District Care NHS Foundation trust